Eye redness occurs when the vessels in your eye become swollen or irritated.

 - allergic reactions

-- inflammation of the follicles of the eyelashes (blepharitis)
+- inflammation of the follicles of the eyelashes, called blepharitis

-- inflammation of the membrane that coats the eye (conjunctivitis/pinkeye)
+- inflammation of the membrane that coats the eye, called conjunctivitis or pink eye

-- ulcers that cover the eye (corneal ulcers)
+- ulcers that cover the eye, called corneal ulcers

 - trauma or injury to the eye

-- a rapid increase in eye pressure that results in pain (acute glaucoma)
+- a rapid increase in eye pressure that results in pain, called acute glaucoma

 - scratches of the cornea caused by irritants or overuse of contact lenses